themoosman/busylight-mqtt/README.md

 # BlyncLight MQTT Server
-This is an BlyncLight API Server for the [Embrava BlyncLight](https://embrava.com/collections/blynclight-series).
-This is intended to make the BlyncLight a network light and have its status updated by reading properties
+This is a program to automate updating an [Embrava BlyncLight](https://embrava.com/collections/blynclight-series).
+This is intended to make the BlyncLight a network light and have its status updated by reading an MQTT topic.

 ## Why
 The ultimate goal is to control the light from Home Assistant.